-Free Mileage Log Template for Google Sheets
+IRS Mileage Log Template 2026 — Free Google Sheets Download

 The problem is that most people still track mileage on paper, in a notebook, or not at all.
 Paper logs get lost, entries get forgotten, and come tax time you are left trying to reconstruct an entire year of driving from memory.
 That is how deductions get denied.